 Enter your Transaction ID (TXID)

 We’re proud to have a 97.4% success rate of getting transactions confirmed on the same day.
 However, due to the way the blockchain is implemented, it’s not a perfect science.

 To give you peace of mind, if your transaction isn’t confirmed within 24 hours, we’ll provide a refund.

 Every time you make a Bitcoin transaction i.e send or receive BTC from or to a wallet, your transaction is ‘broadcast’ on to the blockchain.

-This tells miners that your transaction is ready and waiting for processing and, once processed, it is then marked as ‘confirmed’.
+This tells miners that your transaction is waiting for processing and, once processed, it is then marked as ‘confirmed’.
 It is usually these confirmations that you are waiting for when you spend your BTC because they act as proof that your Bitcoin was actually sent and received.

 In order to accelerate your transaction we charge a $25 fee, payable in Bitcoin which we verify within seconds.
 You will then be shown live updates of your transaction being processed and will be notified when it’s been confirmed.